damouse/Deferred/README.md

 ## Installation

-You can install this library through Cocoapods or SPM.

-Coming soon.
+Install me through Cocoapods or SPM... soon.
+If you're intested in this library, bug `damouse`!

 ## Quick Start